wix-incubator/wix-developers-example-apps/product-of-the-day/README.md

 Before you get started let's make sure you have the following set up in your workspace:

 - Sign in to Wix at [https://www.wix.com].
-- have node installed on your computer (version 16.14.0 or bigger) [https://nodejs.org/en/download/].
+- have node installed on your computer (version 16.14.0 or higher) [https://nodejs.org/en/download/].
 - IDE/text editor.

 ## 🚀 Your goal